shayanderson/lark-framework/README.md

 $docs = (new \App\Model\User)->db()->find(['role' => 'admin']);
 ```

-> Important: Model classes shouldn't have any required parameters in their `Model::__construct()` method, because the Models are automatically instantiated when using model/database binding, and any required parameters will not be present
+> Important: Model classes shouldn't have any required parameters in their `Model::__construct()` method, because the Models are automatically instantiated when using model/database binding, and any required parameters will not be present.

 ### Model Schema Method